Sunday, September 14, 2025

 It has been a wonderful first week of school!
 We have been working on team building and building classroom norms.

-Look at this Week:
+A Peek at this Week:

 ELA: